CodingLife1024/blog-content/black-scholes-the-greeks.md

 - **Effect on Option Pricing**: Short-dated options have higher Theta compared to long-dated options, as the time decay accelerates as the expiration date nears.

-##### Additional Information:

-- **Volatility Sensitivity**: Vega measures the sensitivity of an option's price to changes in the volatility of the underlying asset.
-It is highest for at-the-money options and decreases as the option moves in- or out-of-the-money.

-- **Impact of Volatility**: High Vega indicates that the option's price is highly sensitive to changes in volatility.
-In markets with high volatility, options with high Vega can experience significant price changes even if the underlying asset's price remains stable.

 #### 4. Vega ($\nu$)

 **Formula:**